devopsext/telegraf/plugins/inputs/procstat/README.md

   ## of series, use judiciously.
   # pid_tag = false

   ## Method to use when finding process IDs.
-Can be one of 'pgrep', or
+Can be one of:
-  ## 'native'.
-The pgrep finder calls the pgrep executable in the PATH while
+  ## 'pgrep'- The pgrep finder calls the pgrep executable in the PATH while
-  ## the native finder performs the search directly in a manor dependent on the
+  ## 'native' - The native finder performs the search directly in a manor dependent on the platform.
+  ## 'parent' - search by means of gopsutil based on the name of the parent process, regex is supported.
-  ## platform.
-Default is 'pgrep'
+  ## Default is 'pgrep'
   # pid_finder = "pgrep"
 ```